vk-webdesign/cp1-final-project-fall-2018/README.md

 NB: You might find useful the [sample proposal for a software/hardware project](https://github.com/zamfi/cca-programming-electronics-fall-2017/blob/master/hw/sample-proposal.md) useful in completing this assignment!

-# Design inspiration w/ Dribbble
+# Design inspiration generator

 A micro-site that will help designers formulate projects with prompts and parameters.
+I find that coming up with good ideas to work on for portfolio can be time-consuming or can be something that can be hindered by overthinking.
+This micro-site will help designers cut down on the time needed to come up with real-world ideas, and get a move on desiging!

 ## Summary

 ##### Here, write a paragraph or two describing what you built for your final project and what was challenging.
-I will build a micro-site that will use a database of design prompts and dribbble images to formulate projects for designers.
+I built a micro-site designed to help designers come up with portfolio project ideas when they have free time to work on their own projects.
+The prompts are meant to inspire direction and expand a designers versatility within their portfolio.
+This site uses a database of established Bay Area companies as well as prompts for non-profit causes, musical artists and sports teams.

 ##### Include a discussion how it will be interactive or responsive to the environment.
-Users will be able to roll randomly generated prompts that deliver unique project ideas.
-Users may randomly roll for different projects and possibly individual components of each project.
+Users will be able to roll randomly generated prompts that deliver unique design project ideas.

 ## Component Parts

 From what pieces did you build your project?